Track and Field - Athletics

 As for the program’s heritage, many VU athletes have gone on to star at the NCAA level, including NJCAA record-holder Natalia Bartnovskaya who followed up her stellar VU career by becoming the Kansas Jayhawks' school record-holder in both indoor and outdoor pole vault, a two-time NCAA First-Team All-American and a NCAA national champion for Kansas in 2013.
 Other notable alumni include Ryan Smith who won the NCAA title in the shot put for the University of Indianapolis in 2013, Tatiana Zhuravela who won a discus national title for the University of Indianapolis in 2014 and Pierre Banks’ 110 meter hurdle championship for Wayland Baptist in 2014 .

-Vincennes University has named Randy Heisler as the head coach for men’s and women’s Cross Country and Track and Field.
-Heisler comes to VU after more than 30 years of coaching experience at the NCAA Div.
+Vincennes University named Randy Heisler as the head coach for men’s and women’s Cross Country and Track and Field in June 2018.
+He arrived with more than 30 years of coaching experience at the NCAA Div.
 1 level.

 "Randy brings a wealth of experience and knowledge to our track program,” said Harry Meeks, VU athletic director.
 “He has vast knowledge of the state and surrounding states relating to recruiting cross country/track and field athletes.
 I feel he will fit well with VU's athletic programs and we look forward to his success.”